voltesv/reactProject/README.md

 # React Project Template

-React Project TEmplate with automated build.
+React Project Template with automated build.

 This is my project.